is-a-clam/IA-stock-app/README.md

 **Author:** Isaac Lam <br>

 Click [here](https://stock-app-cs-ia.herokuapp.com/) to access the app.
+If the app or certain components within it are stuck loading, please reload the webpage.

 However if the link is not working, you can run the app locally.